Apostles from the Agony in the Garden

-The Apostles from the Agony in the Garden sculpture (1500-1510) are a fragment of a multi-figure sculpture of the Agony in the Garden of unknown origin.
-The statues were found at the town sawmill in Cheb and transferred to the Municipal Museum.
+The Apostles from the Agony in the Garden sculpture (1500–1510) are a fragment of a multi-figure sculpture of the Agony in the Garden of unknown origin.
+The statues were found at the town sawmill in Cheb, Czech Republic and transferred to the Municipal Museum.
 They are now on display in the permanent exhibition of Cheb sculpture at the Gallery of Fine Arts in Cheb.

 Sculptures

-St John the Evangelist
+St. John the Evangelist

 The statue is made of lime wood 73 × 66 × 24 cm in high relief, the fingers on the right hand and foot and part of the base are damaged.

 St John the Evangelist is sitting cross-legged, leaning on a stylized rock in his sleep.
 The left hand is elbowed against the rock and holds a book, the right hand rests on the knee.

-St Peter
+St. Peter

 A lime wood statue 73 × 40 × 23.5 cm in high relief, the left hand (with sword?) and part of the legs are missing after the statue was cut behind the left shoulder.

-St Peter is depicted half reclining on his side.
+Saint Peter is depicted half reclining on his side.
 His right hand, which supports his head, is resting with his elbow on a rock.
 In type, the statue corresponds to the West Bohemian carving tradition.